Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

    The server will run at `http://localhost:3000`.

-## Usage

-- **Add Characters** by navigating to the "Profile" page after logging in.
-- **Add BIS Items** by selecting a character and clicking "Add Item".
-- **Mark Items as Collected** by clicking on the checkmark in the actions column.
-- **Get an Overview** of your progression using the progress bar, which shows how many BIS items you have collected.

 ## Roadmap

 - **Improve and Secure User Registration and Login:** Implement enhanced security features and better user experience for authentication.